jay-pm/Tableau/README.md

 # Tableau
 **Tableau basics**

-Tableau makes it easy to build beautiful, interactive visualization from raw data."\n>" Tableaus is designed to be used by a range of business and non-technical users and also provides access to a deep computational ability for advanced data analytics.
+Tableau makes it easy to build beautiful, interactive visualization from raw data."\n" Tableaus is designed to be used by a range of business and non-technical users and also provides access to a deep computational ability for advanced data analytics.

 Why Tableau: